Moudoux/EMC/README.md

 Stacking on top of Forge
 -------------------

 EMC can be stacked on top of Forge to run EMC mods in conjunction with EMC mods.
-To build EMC for Forge load the `build.gradle.forge` file instead of the regular build.gradle, build then drop the EMC jar into your Forge mods folder, that's it.
+To build EMC for Forge simply run the gradle build task with the `-Pforgebuild="true"` argument.

 Making client mods with EMC
 -------------------